sayali51/metricmind-/README.md

   + 2 live integration tests (verified against the real running stack)
 - 🔄 Next: expand metric coverage (margin ratio), input guardrails, friendlier error handling if Docker isn't running

-## Notes for the Team

-- `cube/.env` is git-ignored — each person needs their own copy locally (same values should work for local dev).
 - Postgres data is **local to each machine's Docker volume** — after `docker-compose up`, you must run the seed step above once, or queries will return empty results.